Piano For All Review

 Our favorite piano tutorial used to be Hear And Play’s beginner series (and sort of still is) but this program is fast taking that #1 spot for us.

-But, overall, as you read in our review of piano for all, it will help you become a seasoned pianist regardless of your skill level.
-If you want to learn how to play the piano right away, without wasting any time, get this program!
+But, overall, it will help you become a seasoned pianist regardless of your skill level.
+If you want to learn how to play the piano right away, without wasting any time, consider this program!